codewinsdotcom/PostgresClientKit/README.md

 - report problems (bugs)
 - request enhancements

-Pull requests are welcomed.
+Pull requests against the `develop` branch are welcomed.
 For a non-trivial contribution (for example, more than correcting spelling, typos, or whitespace) please first discuss the proposed change by opening an issue.

 ## License